The Best Wound Care for Non-Healing Wounds

 Defining Non-Healing Wounds

 First, let’s look at the definition of a chronic non-healing wound.
-If a wound doesn’t make any improvement toward healing within 4 weeks, or if it persists beyond 8 weeks, it’s considered a non-healing wound.
+If a wound doesn’t make any improvement in healing within 4 weeks or persists beyond 8 weeks, it is considered a non-healing wound.

 The most common types of non-healing wounds are: